 Hemingway once said, “The dignity of movement of an iceberg is due to only one-eighth of it being above water.”
 In the context of marketing, this relates to the tip of the iceberg being what we see (the tangible elements of a campaign) and the bigger part beneath is what we feel (intangible brand values and strategy).

 It is important to remember that although investing spend into the products, tactics, and messaging, this will only result in short term gains.
 Whereas, putting in effort for the intangible elements with increase your brand growth and strengthen the relationship with your consumers resulting in long term benefits.
 Like most metaphors with a peak, the base must have a solid foundation in order for the whole thing not to crumble or melt in this case.
-If there are strong strategy and values, this will be reflected in the above-water parts that are immediately viable to your target audience.
+If there are strong strategies and values, this will be reflected in the above-water parts that are immediately visable to your target audience.

 Having a solid foundation with powerful, emotive brand values is vital for a brand and that all comes down to neuroscience.
 Humans are most likely to pick a brand that requires little mental effort and relies on emotions, experience, and bias (System 1 according to Daniel Kahneman).
 Therefore, if your messaging and brand can tap into the less rational side of the brain then consumers are more likely to engage with it instinctively.
 Some examples of cognitive biases that help consumers choose a brand include loss aversion, complimentary elements, framing choice, mutual gain, habits, crowd power, chunking, price cues, identity relation and immediacy.

 Resilient brands have strong roots with solid, well thought-out tactics, reflected in positive tangible results.